blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 - [**Mail Tester**](https://www.mail-tester.com/): Mail Tester allows you to send an email to a unique address they provide.
 They then analyze the content, headers, and other factors to assess the potential spam score of your email.
 You'll receive a detailed report with suggestions on how to improve your email's deliverability and reduce its chances of being flagged as spam.

-## Email reporting
+## Email Reporting
 Email reporting is a valuable tool for customers to monitor the effectiveness of their phishing campaigns and assess their overall security posture.
 These reports provide insights into recipient engagement and the impact of the campaign.
 Here are the key metrics typically included in email reporting:

 1. **Number of Emails Sent:** This metric represents the total number of phishing emails that were sent to recipients as part of the campaign.
 It provides a baseline for understanding the campaign's reach.

-2. **Number of Emails Opened:** The number of emails that were actually opened by recipients.
+2. **Number of Emails Opened:** The number of emails that were opened by recipients.
 This metric indicates the initial level of engagement with the phishing email.

 3. **Number of Clicks:** This metric quantifies how many recipients clicked on the malicious link or interacted with the content in the email.
 It highlights how many individuals were potentially exposed to the threat.